ngilmore/ml_model_deployment/README.md

 #### 1.2.
 Process

-- Set up GitHub repo for source code control (this repo).
+- [x] Set up GitHub repo for source code control (this repo).
-- Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
+- [x] Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
-- Move to IDE (VS Code) to convert the logic in the notebooks to a deployable/scaleable model using .py files.
+- [x] Move to IDE (VS Code) to convert the logic in the notebooks to a deployable/scaleable model using .py files.
-- Wrapp model in a Flask application with testing, versioning, and packaging for deployment and re-use.
+- [x] Wrap model in a Flask application with testing, versioning, and packaging for deployment and re-use.
-- Add CI/CD through the inclusion of GemFury (ML model packaging), and Circleci (automated testing and deployment).
+- [x] Add CI/CD through the inclusion of GemFury (ML model packaging), and Circleci (automated testing and deployment).
-- Deploy to Production on [Heroku](https://lasso-reg-model.herokuapp.com/version) (PaaS) without containers automatically once CI/CD pipeline runs successfully.
+- [x] Deploy to Production on [Heroku](https://lasso-reg-model.herokuapp.com/version) (PaaS) without containers automatically once CI/CD pipeline runs successfully.
-- Dockerize the model and app for deployment to Production.
+- [x] Dockerize the model and app for deployment to Production.
   - TODO: Deploy model as Docker container to Heroku - requires a plan upgrade on Heroku to allow for Docker Layer caching.
   - TODO: Deploy model as Docker container to AWS (IaaS).